Quantum-Accelerators/quacc/docs/src/user/covalent.md

 Make sure you completed the ["Covalent Setup"](../install/covalent.md) section of the documentation.
 Additionally, you should learn about the main [Covalent Concepts](https://docs.covalent.xyz/docs/user-documentation/concepts/concepts-index), namely the [`Electron`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#electron) and [`Lattice`](https://docs.covalent.xyz/docs/user-documentation/concepts/covalent-basics#lattice) objects, which describe individual compute tasks and workflows, respectively.

 In Covalent, the `@ct.lattice` decorator indicates that the function is a workflow, and the `@ct.electron` decorator indicates that the function is a job (i.e. an individual compute task).
 If you plan to use a job scheduling system like Slurm, you can think of each `Electron` as an individual Slurm job.
+For some minimal working examples of how to write your own Covalent workflows and how they compare to other workflow tools, refer to the [Worfklow Engine Comparison Guide](alt_workflows/comparison.md)

 All `Electron` and `Lattice` objects behave as normal Python functions when the necessary arguments are supplied.
 However, if the `ct.dispatch` command is used, the workflow will be dispatched to the Covalent server for execution and monitoring.